 12. Avoid Traveling in Peak Tourism Season

-Of course, if your dream European vacation involves sipping glühwein at Christmas markets in Germany or swimming in the warm Mediterranean Sea, this bit of advice may not apply to your specific travel dream.
+Now, if your dream European vacation involves sipping glühwein at Germany’s Christmas markets or swimming in the warm Mediterranean Sea, this bit of advice may not apply.
+However, if you are open to traveling during the spring or fall, you will likely save money on your two heftiest travel expenses—airfare and accommodations.

 13. Choose a Cheaper Flight